7 min read

 1. Spring Cursive Handwriting Practice ✍️

 Trace spring words like butterfly, sunshine, and blossom while sneaking in fine motor skills.
-Perfect for independent practice, centers, or take-home packets.2.
-CVC Word Gardens 🌼
+Perfect for independent practice, centers, or take-home packets.

 Bright spring flashcards with letters and numbers help kids with recognition, counting, and motor skills.
-Try using clothespins or sticky notes for hands-on practice.4.
-Spring Math Puzzles ➗✖️➕
+Plant alphabets in pots or trays and let them match the lowercase and uppercase letters.

 Add seasonal graphics like tulips, bunnies, or butterflies to division, multiplication, or addition/subtraction worksheets.
-Students can complete them in centers or small groups.5.
-Nature-Inspired Crafts 🎨
+Students can complete them in centers or small groups.

 Outdoor Spring Activities 🌞